Speech Pathology Programs in Indiana - IN

 - Introduction to Phonetics

-Students coming into the program with majors that don’t correspond to speech language pathology will need to plan on spending 3 years, instead of the normal 2 years, to complete the Masters Degree in Speech Language Pathology.
+Students coming into the program with majors that don’t correspond to speech language pathology should plan on spending 3 years, instead of the normal 2 years, to complete their master's degree program.

 All students who graduate in Indiana with a Master’s Degree in Speech Language Pathology must be licensed in order to practice as a speech language pathologist.
 Each student also has the opportunity to achieve the Certificate of Clinical Competence.
 This certification is not mandatory, but it shows that the student has reached a high level of clinical competence.
 These students go beyond the requirements for just state licensure.
 They, also, continue in their professional development in order to maintain their certification.